EcoDemonstrator: 2022: Boeing 777-200ER

 The aircraft was originally delivered to Singapore Airlines in 2002, and flew most recently for Surinam Airways.
 It wears a livery celebrating the 10th anniversary of the ecoDemonstrator program.
-Boeing implies that this aircraft will operate as the ecoDemonstrator test aircraft until 2024.
-The company states that the six-month 2022 program will demonstrate 30 new technologies, among which are:
+Boeing implied that this aircraft will operate as the ecoDemonstrator test aircraft until 2024.
+The company stated that the six-month 2022 program would demonstrate 30 new technologies, among which were: